Listening with Misophonia

-Misophonia usually begins during childhood and is characterized by sometimes fierce reactions towards certain sounds – they are perceived as attacks.
+Misophonia usually begins in childhood and is characterised by sometimes violent reactions to certain sounds that are perceived as attacks.

-For me, triggers such as whispering, a certain tone of voice when people are talking on the phone in public, or situations with children playing have now and again triggered stress of varying intensity.
+For me, triggers such as whispering, a certain tone of voice when people are talking on the phone in public, or situations where children are playing have occasionally caused stress of varying intensity.

-However, when I learned in 2021 that I am affected by misophonia, I no longer felt defenceless against such noise attacks and could react in a more relaxed way in trigger situations.
+However, when I learned in 2021 that I was affected by misophonia, I no longer felt helpless in the face of such noise attacks and was able to react more calmly in triggering situations.

-The ability to do so, seems to me to be grounded in a form of conscious listening, and would thus be a concrete application of composer R. Murray Schafer’s suggestion to think about accompanying circumstances associated with sounds.
-The founder of the soundscape movement propagated listening as a source of knowledge – as did composer Pauline Oliveros with her concept of deep listening.
+The ability to do this seems to me to be based on a form of conscious listening and would thus be a concrete implementation of composer R. Murray Schafer’s suggestion to reflect on the circumstances associated with sounds.
+The founder of the soundscape movement promoted listening as a source of knowledge – as did composer Pauline Oliveros with her concept of deep listening.

-A grant from Berlin based Musikfonds e.V. for the summer/fall of 2022 enabled me to learn more about misophonia.
-In order to find out whether it is also possible for others to improve their way to deal with the disorder, I have been developing a workshop program of six units.
-It introduces new perspectives on listening, provides material for further reading or listening, and encourages practising.
-To enter the discussion, please refer to the Facebook group Listening with Misophonia.
+A grant from Berlin-based Musikfonds e.V. for summer/autumn 2022 enabled me to learn more about misophonia.
+To find out whether others can also improve their coping with this disorder, I developed a workshop programme consisting of six units.
+It provides new perspectives on the topic of listening, offers material for further reading or listening, and encourages practice.

 Topics